Skip to main content

 19 Definitions – Luxury car tax | Australian Taxation Office

-This content is brought to you by QBE Insurance (Australia) Limited (ABN 78 003 191 035, AFSL 239545) (QBE) as a convenience to readers and is not intended to constitute advice (professional or otherwise) or recommendations upon which a reader may rely.
-QBE makes no warranty or guarantee about the accuracy, completeness, or adequacy of the content.
-Readers relying on any content do so at their own risk.
-It is the responsibility of the reader to evaluate the quality and accuracy of the content.
-Reference in this content (if any) to any specific product, process, or service, and links from this content to third party websites, do not constitute or imply an endorsement or recommendation by QBE and shall not be used for advertising or service/product endorsement purposes.
+QBE makes no warranty or guarantee about the validity, currency, accuracy, completeness, or adequacy of the content in this article not relating to QBE’s insurance products.
+Readers relying on this content do so at their own risk.
+It is the responsibility of the reader to evaluate the quality and accuracy of this content.
+Reference in this article (if any) to any specific product, process, or service, and links from this content to third party websites, do not constitute or imply an endorsement or recommendation by QBE and shall not be used for advertising or service/product endorsement purposes.

 Related articles